palpen/palpen_articles/_drafts/week7_svm.md

 I still don't understand the mathematical justification for the kernel trick.
 Based on my reading of outside sources, the kernel is applied to project the data to a different feature space.
 This is important especially if the data is non-linearly separable.
 In such a case, the kernel trick in SVM allows the projection of the data into a space where it will be linearly separable.
 I will definitely need to revisit this in the future to understand the details.

-## Parameters to choose when using SVM and how they affect bias and variance
+## SVM Gaussian kernel parameters, bias and variance, feature scaling

 There are two parameters to tune when using SVM with the Gaussian kernel: C and $\sigma$.
 C is just the inverse of the regularization parameters, $\lambda$.
 With greater C, $\lambda$ must be small.
 This means we are more likely to overfit (greater variance).
 Conversely, a small C imply a large $\lambda$.
 This makes it more likely to underfit (greater bias).